gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

 In addition to being covered by an eligible retirement system, you must also be:

-- Actively employed by the federal government as a civilian employee or as a member of the uniformed services,
+- actively employed by the federal government as a civilian employee or as a member of the uniformed services,
-- In a pay status, in order to contribute, and
+- in a pay status, in order to contribute, and
-- Working full- or part-time.
+- working full- or part-time.

 ## Establishing your TSP account